giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 is achieved by jointly taking into account both decisions.
 In some cases, however, such decisions may be owned by different players.
-For instance, in some network environments, the path selection may be decided by the network operator, wheres the node selection may be decided by the application.
+For instance, in some network environments, the path selection may be decided by the network operator, wheres the compute node selection may be decided by the application.
 Even in these cases, it is crucial to have a proper interface (for both the network operator and the service provider) to query the available compute and communication resources from the system.